General Information on Preparing Your CORE Application

 What if I cannot obtain all required signatures by the January 15th?

 We understand that getting the final signature page signed by all of the necessary staff may take some time.
 If you do not have all of the signatures by the January 15th deadline, please upload what you do have to proposalCENTRAL. proposalCENTRAL will not let you submit your application if you omit required pages.
 You may upload a placholder page in proposalCENTRAL with "Signature Page Placeholder" noted on it, convert it to a PDF, and upload it to your account in order to submit your applciation by the January 15th deadline.
-Once you have the fully signed signature page, please scan the PDF document and email to Stephanie L Jones or Sarah O'Connor to upload the signed document to your application no later than February 15.
+Once you have the fully signed signature page, please scan the PDF document and email to Sarah O'Connor or Julia Quintero to upload the signed document to your application no later than February 15.
 Please be advised that no grants will be awarded without a fully signed signature page.

 An application will be considered incomplete if: